Hot Flushes: Causes & Remedies

-Hot flushes and night sweats are the most common menopause symptoms, affecting around 70 per cent of women.
+Hot flushes and night sweats are the most common menopause symptoms, affecting around 80 per cent of postmenopausal women (i).
 The feeling of a hot flush needs no introduction to those who’ve experienced it.
 But for those who haven’t, hot flushes are often described as a feeling of intense heat rising from your chest up towards your head (though a flush can spread throughout your body).
 This heat can hardly be described as pleasant or even comfortable, and for some women it can be almost unbearable.

 As well as feeling hot, areas of your skin – usually the chest, neck and face – may look visibly red and you may feel yourself perspiring.
 It’s also not unusual to experience palpitations when you have a hot flush.
 Then once the sensation subsides, you may feel cold and weak.
 Meanwhile, some women who have hot flushes find they’re so mild that they aren’t at all bothersome.